lakshank965/Stress_prediction_system/README.md

 an application to make predictions about a person's stress using Artificial Intelligence, just as the human brain does.
 This AI agent seeks to apply Machine Learning and Image Processing techniques to autonomous human facial emotion detection.
-The application is capable of recognizing 8 facial expressions (Neutral, Happy, Sad, Surprise, Fear, Disgust, Anger, Contempt).
+The application is capable of recognizing 7 facial expressions (***Neutral, Happy, Sad, Surprise, Fear, Disgust, Anger***).
 Accordingly, it predicts what mental state an employee was in most of the day.

 # User types